apache/mesos/docs/quota.md

 ## Enforcement by wDRF Allocator

-The wDRF allocator first allocates (or lays away if offers are declined) resources to framework in roles with quota set until.
+The wDRF allocator first allocates (or lays away if offers are declined) resources to framework in roles with quota set.
 Once all quotas are satisfied, it proceeds with the standard wDRF for all frameworks.

 If there are multiple frameworks in a role with quota set, the standard wDRF